guybedford/es-module-shims/README.md

 const worker = new Worker(getWorkerScriptURL('myEsModule.js'));
 ```

-> For now, in web workers must be used the non-CSP build of ES Module Shims, namely the `es-module-shim.wasm.js` output: es-module-shims/dist/es-module-shims.wasm.js.
+> Web workers must use the non-CSP build of ES Module Shims via `es-module-shim.wasm.js` from the `dist/` folder, since the CSP build currently assumes a DOM.

 ## Init Options